 If an embargo is needed, KU's Embargo Policy for Theses and Dissertations spells out the circumstances under which an embargo may be requested and the process for doing so.

-Embargoes may be renewed before the expiration date by filling out the Embargo Renewal form for the KU ScholarWorks copy AND contact ProQuest at firstname.lastname@example.org or phone 1-800-521-0600 for the ProQuest copy at least one month before the embargo expires.
+Embargoes may be renewed before the expiration date by filling out the Embargo Renewal form for the KU ScholarWorks copy , for the ProQuest copy, by contacting ProQuest at email@example.com or by phone at 1-800-521-0600 at least one month before the embargo expires.